Projects at the Port

 LPC is developing a new Operational and Administration building inside the Port near the Container Terminal.

-The new crane works with the other three ship to shore cranes at the Lyttelton Container Terminal to enhance safe, reliable service, turning vessels around in the shortest possible time.
+Lyttelton Port Container Terminal already has four other ship to shore cranes.
+They enhance safe, reliable service, turning vessels around in the shortest possible time.